HKVaswan/project-athlete-360/myposts/ACL-Injuries.md

 # ACL Injuries in Indian Football: Understanding & Preventing the Threat

-In the high-stakes world of Indian football, where every sprint and pivot counts, one injury looms large: the **anterior cruciate ligament (ACL) tear**.
+In the high-stakes world of Indian football, where every sprint and pivot counts, one injury looms large: the <b>anterior cruciate ligament (ACL) tear<b>.
 This debilitating injury can sideline athletes for a full season, and its prevalence in our athletes is a growing concern.

 This article dives into the science behind ACL injuries and shares **actionable strategies for prevention**.